loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 In linear logic, the uses of weakening and contraction are carefully controlled, which in a programming language setting means variables must be used exactly once.

-This thesis describes System-level functional language, the compilation scheme for #ln, and the implementation of the compiler.
+This thesis describes #ln, the compilation scheme for #ln, and the implementation of the compiler.